sajjadghorbani80/WebOnline-Game/README.md

 8. Change server port (optional)<br>
 By default, the server uses port 80.
 Follow the steps below to change it:<br>
 8-1.
 Create a file named ".env" (Pay attention to its starting dot) in the server folder.<br>
 8-2.
-Put the following value inside it:<br>
+Open it with a Text Editor, then paste the following value inside it and save:<br>

 ```bash
 PORT=your arbitrary port